JvanKatwijk/dab-server/README.md

 	Lazy Chair Programming

 The dab-library software is made available under the GPL-2.0.
 The dab-library uses a number of GPL-ed libraries, all rigfhts gratefully acknowledged.
-All SDR-J software, among which dab-library is one - is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the 	GNU General Public License for more details.
+The DAB client is available under GPL-2.0.
+The Android client is for private use only.